Everything we know about the felled Sycamore Gap tree

 Why is the tree so significant?

-The tree, believed to have been one of the most photographed in the country, used to sit along Hadrian’s Wall - a UNESCO World Heritage Site - in rural Northumberland and was a popular hotspot for tourists, walkers and others.
+The tree, believed to have been one of the most photographed in the country, used to sit in a gap along Hadrian’s Wall - a UNESCO World Heritage Site - in rural Northumberland and was a popular hotspot for tourists, walkers and others.

-The sycamore perhaps first be known around the globe after featuring in the film Robin Hood: Prince of Thieves, starring Kevin Costner, Morgan Freeman and Alan Rickman.
+The sycamore perhaps first became known around the globe after featuring in the film Robin Hood: Prince of Thieves, starring Kevin Costner, Morgan Freeman and Alan Rickman.

 When was it cut down?

-Reports first emerged that the tree had been felled overnight on 27 September.
+Reports first emerged that the tree had been felled overnight on 27 September, with Northumberland police vowing to bring those responsible to justice.

-Northumberland Police vowed to bring those responsible to justice in what officers believed was a “deliberate act of vandalism” and launched an investigation.

 The National Trust, which manages the land where the tree stood, said it was “shocked and saddened” to learn of the news.